 When morning comes and I awake.

-"Ancient and today's simpler societies define themselves in terms of the world they live in.
+"Both ancient and today's simpler societies define themselves in terms of the world they live in.
 Modern man defines the world in terms of human values and this foolishness will undoubtedly be our undoing.
 I believe our demise is a process that is already at quite an advanced stage if not already irreversible."